If you're searching for a cheap washing machine, it's definitely a buyers market in 2019.

 The EWE91482W regularly gets plaudits for being very easy to use and program.
 The main reason for this is the large LCD display which counts down the time remaining.

 At just 50 dbs during the main-cycle, this Indesit model is also the quietest on our list of cheap washers.

 You do need to be aware that although the stated speed is 1400 r.p.m, only a couple of programs actually use this speed with the majority spinning at around 1000.
 This means there is a lot of water left after the wash and will lengthen your drying time.

-This washer is also rated “A++”, and uses an estimated annual consumption of 246 Kw/h, which is 50 kw/h more than the Hotpoint Model we reviewed above.
+This washer is also rated “A++” for energy-efficiency.
+It uses an estimated annual consumption of 246 Kw/h, which is 50 kw/h more than the Hotpoint we reviewed above.